LOGAN-bruh/Code9/README.md

  - Friendly UI with easy to use systems
  - File writing/rewriting

+## How to Run
+WARNING⚠️: Application Optimised for Mac and Windows Systems with CUDA support.

+Running on Mac:
+Navigate to Mac Terminal.
+Install dependencies with this
+'''markdown
+Copy, Paste, and Enter this into your Terminal
+'''sh
+pip3 install customtkinter Pillow mlx-lm torch

 ## Dificulties

 The most significant technical hurdle will be Contextual Accuracy & Safety.